TiC-1/Week6_project_login/README.md

 ## User stories
 As a user I want to:
-- login to my profile.
+- login to my profile(see user example).
 - add a new post on the timeline.
-- remove a post made by me.
-- like a post.

 ## Wireframe
 ![img-2258](https://user-images.githubusercontent.com/19515855/37418843-6e80c7fc-27b3-11e8-8818-7ed3445eb298.JPG)